-Team p performance

-1. Team name

-2. Meeting attendance (showing up on time, turning off mobile phones, indicating when members will miss a meeting)

-3. Participation quantity and quality

-4. Cooperation

-5. Attitudes 6.
-6. Who is responsible for what activities (e.g. responsibilities of the discussion leader, presenter, scribe and other team members; backup roles, etc.)? presenter, scribe and other team members, backup roles, etc.): 7.
-7. Please complete the table below.
-Date 1100 Discussion Scribe Presenter Presentation Presentation leader evaluator 1 evaluator 2 8. end around m aterials, questic ons, presentatio ns, etc. to the other group members?
-Rewards and sanctions 1.
-How will the team ensure expected contributions and performance levels? · 2.
+Team po erformance 1.
+Team name Meeting attendance (showing up on time, turning off mobile phones, indicating when members will miss a meeting) 3.
+Participation quantity and quality 4.
+Cooperation 5.
+Attitudes 6.
+Who is responsible for what activities (e.g. responsibilities of the discussion leader, presenter, scribe and other team members; backup roles, etc.)?
+How and when will the team send around materials, questions, presentations, etc. to the other group members?
+Reward s and sanctions 1.
+How will the team ensure expected contributions and performance levels?
 2. How will the team reward team members for successes?

-3. 3.
-How will the team deal with free-riders?
-4. Hov w will the team n deal with m embers who p erform poorly?
+3. How will the team deal with free-riders?
+4. How will the team deal with members who perform poorly?